High School Guidance Office

 For a comprehensive list of scholarship opportunities check out our Scholarships page!

-• College Board the NEW redesigned SAT with optional Essay
+• College Board SAT with optional Essay

 • ACT WorkKeys job skills assessments in Workplace Documents, Applied Math and Graphic Literacy